jenkins-infra/jenkins.io/content/blog/2010/2010-03-02-call-for-testers-the-older-the-better.md

 ---
-layout: post
+:layout: post
-title: 'Call for Testers: The older the better'
+:title: 'Call for Testers: The older the better'
-nodeid: 185
+:nodeid: 185
-created: 1267591779
+:created: 1267591779
-tags:
+:tags:
 - development
 - core
 - jenkinsci
+:author: rtyler
 ---
 A couple weeks ago in the [post outlining the release of Hudson 1.347](http://blog.hudson-ci.org/content/hudson-1347-released) I mentioned that Alan Harder (a.k.a. mindless) had undertaken a deprecation-crusade; that is to say Alan has taken it upon himself to rid Hudson's code-base, particularly in the plugin area, of older code.
 One of Alan's branches `old-data-monitor` was merged into trunk with `r28147` bringing with it some changes to help migrate older plugin datasets to newer formats.